Morris & Stone, LLP -- SLAPP Attorneys

 What is a SLAPPback?

 California is very serious about discouraging SLAPP suits, since they are the bane of free speech.
 Section 425.16 already provides for the award of attorney fees to a defendant who brings a successful anti-SLAPP motion, but the California Legislature decided that was not enough.
 Being sued for defamation can take a toll that far exceeds the attorney fees incurred in successfully defeating that action.
-So in 2005 the Legislature passed California Code of Civil Procedure § 425.18, which creates the "SLAPPback".
+So in 2005 the Legislature passed California Code of Civil Procedure § 425.18, which creates the "SLAPPback."

 A SLAPPback is a claim for malicious prosecution or abuse of process based on an earlier lawsuit dismissed pursuant to anti-SLAPP motion.
 (Like any malicious prosecution action, you must prevail in the prior action before pursuing a SLAPPback.)
 The purpose and intent of a SLAPPback is to seek damages beyond the attorney fees incurred, for things such as "stress-related health issues, strained family relationships, and financial distress or even insolvency."
 (Soukup v.
 Law Offices of Herbert Hafif (2006) 39 Cal.4th 260, 280.)

 Just as a special procedure was created to quickly resolve SLAPP motions, SLAPPback claims are subject to a "special motion to strike" that is the same as provided by CCP § 425.16 for SLAPP suits, with a few changes.
 Most importantly, the motion to strike a SLAPPback action does not stay discovery, and a prevailing defendant is not entitled to recover attorney fees.
 You see, since the defendant in the prior action, now the plaintiff in the SLAPPback action, has already proven the underlying case lacked merit, he, she or it should not be discouraged from seeking damages with a threat of attorney fees, nor be frustrated in the effort to gather evidence with a discovery stay.
-On the other hand, if the now defendant continues with his harassing behavior by filing a frivolous anti-SLAPPback motion, the plaintiff can again recover attorney fees for fighting the motion.
-This "stack(s) the procedural deck" in favor of the SLAPPback plaintiff, "exempting the plaintiff from fees and costs even if the plaintiff's SLAPPback action is stricken."
-(Soukup v.
-Law Offices of Herbert Hafif, supra, 39 Cal.4th at 282.)

 As you can see, this is a complex area of the law with many overlapping and sometimes even inconsistent statutes to navigate.
 A defamation action, an anti-SLAPP motion and a SLAPPback action can be a costly minefield if the judge fails to fully understand the law.
 If you are going to enter that minefield, you need an attorney who is a recognized expert in this field.
 You need Aaron Morris from Morris & Stone, an attorney whose primary area of practice is defamation (slander and libel) and all the accompanying motions.